ng-learn-org/ng-learn-org.github.io/_posts/2014-07-31-Project_Synces_Slides.md

 Because it is easy enough to create a desktop, ipad, mobile version without extra efforts.

 ### Why Firebase?
-Havent you heard?
+Haven't you heard?
 Three way binding!!!
 Update model on my app and it will be reflected in a Firebase Backend Pool and into whoever else is looking at this same model.

 ## Prototype Challenge